awsdocs/aws-freertos-docs/doc_source/userguide/ota-logging.md

-# Set Up Cloudwatch Logs for OTA Updates<a name="ota-logging"></a>
+# Set Up CloudWatch Logs for OTA Updates<a name="ota-logging"></a>

 The OTA Update service supports logging with Amazon CloudWatch\.
 You can use the AWS IoT console to enable and configure Amazon CloudWatch logging for OTA updates\.
-For more information about CloudWatch Logs, see [Cloudwatch Logs](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/WhatIsCloudWatchLogs.html)\.
+For more information, see [Cloudwatch Logs](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/WhatIsCloudWatchLogs.html)\.

 To enable logging, you must create an IAM role and configure OTA update logging\.